arorakarnika/Cluegonauts/README.md

 ## Running the Django App

-Run the application using `poetry run python manage.py runserver`.
+Switch into the `cluegonauts/` directory and run the application using `poetry run python manage.py runserver`.
 The application will be served on `http://127.0.0.1:8000/clueless` in your browser.

 > Note: You may see a warning saying that you have unapplied migrations.
 This is not necessary as it just sets up the underlying database which we will not be using, and this warning can be safely ignored.